UPDATE Re 4K HDR 60p: See comments in Picture Quality and Limitations sections, added 11/28/17 [EP]

 High Altitude Audible Noise.
 Fan noise in High Altitude mode is a bit too loud for a dedicated professional theater room.
 HA mode is required at 1500 m or about 4900 ft. elevation.
 Expect to be doing some extra installation planning to contain the noise.

 No lamp life rating in High lamp mode.
 Sony typically does not publish a lamp life rating for the High (full power) mode since lamp life is expected to vary based on the environmental conditions.
 In Low mode it is 6000 hours.
 The replacement lamp is $499.99

 Our take on the Sony VPL-VW285ES

 The Sony VW285ES delivers the highest quality overall 4K picture for the money that we have yet seen.
 That picture quality comes from a combination of extremely sharp 4K detail resolution, highly precise color accuracy, ample contrast and black levels, and exceptional brightness uniformity.
-If there is a better 4K picture for $5,000 on the market, we have not seen it.
 The VW385ES is reputed to have higher contrast performance, and it may.
 But we see nothing that would qualify as visible contrast deficiencies on the VW285ES.

 Sony has designed a value trade-off into the VW285ES by withholding Picture Position Memory and making it available only on the VW385ES.
 If you want to set up a CIH installation with a Cinemascope screen, this is a big limitation; if you don't, this is an irrelevant feature that will never be missed.